To learn more about Monsanto’s commitment to the stewardship of corn rootworm-protected traits, visit our Corn Rootworm Management section.

-The goal of an IRM plan is to decrease the likelihood of an insect developing the ability to survive a pesticide application, and a key component of any IRM plan is a planting a refuge.
+The goal of an IRM plan for Bt crops is to decrease the likelihood of an insect population becoming resistant to a Bt train, and a key component of any IRM plan is planting a refuge.
 A refuge is simply a block or strip of the same crop that does not contain a Bt trait.
 The lack of exposure to the Bt protein in refuges means that there will be susceptible insects nearby to mate with any rare resistant insects that may emerge from the biotech crop.
 To help reduce the risk of insects developing resistance, the refuge should be planted with a similar hybrid/variety, close to, and at the same time as, the crop containing Bt technologies.

 In the United States, refuge is required by the Environmental Protection Agency (EPA) when planting Bt products.
 For more information on refuge, please visit these links: